Langtang Valley TrekLangtang Valley Trek

 • Best Trekking Experience

-Classic Trek Nepal is definitely the best company in Thamel.
-I tried many of other agencies and this one is the most professional as they look after yourself very well and to the good way.
-Also, they explain you all the mains informations that you need.
+Mountain Eco Trails is the best company in Thamel.
+I tried many other agencies and this one is the most professional as they look after themselves very well and in a good way.
+Also, they explain to you all the main information that you need.
 I’ll surely never forget my time with them.
 Thank you again for everything.

 E